+(Was 2420).
 Introduction to legal research methods and citation using case reporters, code books, and secondary sources; legal writing with focus on drafting a civil complaint and initiating litigation.
-PREREQUISITE: ENGL 1020 and 3500.
+PREREQUISITE: ENGL 1020.

 LEGL 3410 - Contracts Commercial Law (3)

 Survey of law affecting the formation, performance, and enforcement of contracts; the Uniform Commercial Code; consumer protection; debtor-creditor relations; and bankruptcy; emphasis on paralegal's role in contract and commercial cases.
-PREREQUISITE: LEGL 2400, 2410, 2420 and LEGL 3483.
+PREREQUISITE: LEGL 2400, 2410, and 3150.